 M.A. in Gerontology

-There are 6 core classes, 3 concentration classes, a capstone seminar and a capstone project.
+The 36 credit hour program is made up of 6 core courses, 3 concentration courses, a capstone seminar and a capstone project.

 Core Courses (18 Credits)